 Then, the smoke did drift, and gave them sight...

 Of the ship beside

-They shouted down to Throw us a rope!
+They shouted down to throw them a rope!
+2

 A sailor named Joseph heard their plea, 3